A Society of Scottish Artists exhibition at The Meffan Gallery, Forfar

 7 September – 2 November 2019

 “We’re all—trees, humans, insects, birds, bacteria—pluralities.
 Life is embodied network.
 Because life is a network, there is no “nature” or “environment,” separate and apart from humans.
 We are part of the community of life, composed of relationships with “others,” so the human/nature duality that lives near the heart of many philosophies is, from a biological perspective, illusory.”

 ― David George Haskell, The Songs of Trees: Stories from Nature’s Great Connectors

-Professional Artist Members of the Society are invited to submit proposals for new or existing works in all mediums.
-Submissions are welcomed that engage creatively with the concept of ‘Time Spent Amongst Trees’; this may (or may not) include artworks that challenge or comment on:
+Professional Artist Members of the Society were invited to submit proposals for new or existing works that engage creatively with the concept of ‘Time Spent Amongst Trees’.

 The Meffan Museum and Art Gallery is the flagship venue for Angus Council’s fine art collection, here two galleries are devoted to art exhibitions, bringing the work of a range of contemporary Scottish artists to Angus.

 Image: Kirsty Lorenz, Votive Offering No.73, watercolour, acrylic on paper (detail).